hugocornellier/agelapse/README.md

 ## What's New - Mobile v1.5.1

 ### New Features
-- Full support for Landscape photos within the app with guides/ghost photos.
-Thanks to those that suggested this.
-- Customize your ghost/guide photo!
+- Customize your ghost/guide photo.
 In the gallery, you can now set a photo as your guide.
 Thanks to those who wrote in and suggested this feature.
+- Full support for Landscape photos within the app's camera WITH guides/ghost photos.
+Thanks to those that suggested this.

 ### Improvements & Bug Fixes
 - Project exports: fixed bug where exporting a project with stabilized photos could cause the .zip archive to fail to generate.